webshell/APIs/README.md

 You can just call the Text to Speech API for, say, "Hello World".
 You can call lots of APIs like that and script them together directly in your JavaScript.
 Take a minute to visit our API Explorer to discover them!

 4. Webshell Cloud Editor
 To try and create your APIs directly in your browser to use them in the Webshell API.
-Go to the [API Creator](http://webshell.io/creator_)
+Go to the [API Editor](http://webshell.io/editor)

 5. More
 For more information on what you can do with Webshell, check the [Documentation](http://webshell.io/docs) and the [FAQ](http://webshell.io/docs/faq)

-Note
-====

-Some builtins are used in their APIs, but are not described on [webshell.io](http://webshell.io) yet...
-We are working on it ;)